bitboxer/raspberry_ansible/README.md

 * Now you can create a username and configure the InfluxDB connection.
 The InfluxDB password can be found in the `playbook.yml`

+And now you need some data to put into your influxdb to make it worth it.
+For example you could build a small air pollution sensor for around 30€ that pushes data into it.
+Details can be found [here](http://luftdaten.info/).